top of page

 M. Grant Kellermeyer

-F. Marion Crawford's The Upper Berth: A Detailed Summary and a Literary Analysis
+F. Marion Crawford's The Upper Berth: A Literary Analysis

 Crawford’s masterpiece – the story which he is best known for, horror or otherwise – remains comfortably ensconced in the canon of supernatural classics.
 Frequently anthologized, it pairs well with the masterpieces of other Edwardian writers who are overwhelmingly associated with a single tale: W. W. Jacobs’ “The Monkey’s Paw,” Oliver Onions’ “The Beckoning Fair One,” Ralph Adams Cram’s “The Dead Valley,” Perceval Landon’s “Thurnley Abbey,” and so on.
 While Crawford is also lauded for “The Screaming Skull” and “For the Blood is the Life,” it is chiefly for “The Upper Berth” that he remains remembered.
 The story serves as a prototype for the tales of M. R. James (who frequently wrote of fusty, curmudgeonly misanthropes whose loner tendencies cause them to stray from communal safety and into the welcoming arms of a gruesomely tangible apparition).
 The story shares many properties with “Man Overboard!” – a nautical setting, a slow boil, a mind-blasting reveal, and a revenant which wants to cling to its victims rather than spook them away with a misty appearance and an echoing moan.
 This slimy goblin protrudes aggressively into human affairs, making a sudden and powerful acquaintance with the business-minded gentlemen distracted enough to come within reach.